-- 1. School Board members2 file, as a condition of assuming office, a disclosure statement of their personal interests and other information as is specified on the Statement of Economic Interests form set forth in required on the form prescribed by the Council pursuant to Va.
-Code § 2.2-3117 and thereafter file such statement semiannually by December 15 for the preceding six-month period complete through the last day of October and by June 15 for the preceding six-month period complete through the last day of April annually on or before January 15.
-The disclosure forms are filed and maintained as public records for five years in the office of the clerk of the School Board. - School Board members and employees required to file the Statement of Economic Interests who fail to file such form within the time period prescribed shall be assessed a civil penalty of \$250.
+- 1. School Board members file, as a condition of assuming office, a disclosure statement of their personal interests and other information as is required on the form prescribed by the Council pursuant to Va.
+Code § 2.2-3117 and thereafter file such statement annually on or before January 15.
+The disclosure forms are filed and maintained as public records for five years in the office of the clerk of the School Board. - 2.
+School Board members and employees required to file the Statement of Economic Interests who fail to file such form within the time period prescribed shall be assessed a civil penalty of \$250.
 The clerk of the School Board shall notify the attorney for the Commonwealth for the locality of any School Board member's or employee's failure to file the required form and the attorney for the Commonwealth shall assess and collect the civil penalty.
 The clerk shall notify the attorney for the Commonwealth within 30 days of the deadline for filing. - 3.
-Any Board member or employee who is disqualified from participating in a transaction under Section G.1.a. of this policy, or otherwise elects to disqualify himself, shall forthwith make disclosure of the existence of his interest, including the full name and address of the business and the address or parcel number for the real estate if the interest involves a business or real estate and such disclosure shall be reflected in the School Board's public records in the division superintendent's office for a period of five (5) years.
+Any Board member or employee who is disqualified from participating in a transaction under Section G.1.a. of this policy, or otherwise elects to disqualify himself, shall forthwith make disclosure of the existence of his interest, including the full name and address of the business and the address or parcel number for the real estate if the interest involves a business or real estate and such disclosure shall be reflected in the School Board's public records in the division superintendent's office for a period of five (5) years. - 4.
+Any Board member or employee who is required to disclose his interest under Section G.1.b. of this policy shall declare his interest by stating: - the transaction involved; - the nature of the Board member's or employee's personal interest affected by the transaction; - that he is a member of a business, profession, occupation or group the members of which are affected by the transaction; and - that he is able to participate in the transaction fairly, objectively, and in the public interest.